top of page

 Permanent Residence Pathway

-A permanent residence pathway for Overseas Workers may be available through the SESR Subclass 494 and ENS Subclass 186 visa program for occupations listed here.
+A permanent residence pathway for Overseas Workers may be available via the Subclass 494 (Skilled Employer Sponsored Regional) (SESR) and through Subclass 186 (Employer Nomination Scheme) (ENS) visa program for all applicable occupations under the Pilbara DAMA.

 The following conditions will ordinarily be included in a Labour Agreement and will apply to any nomination for an ENS visa (in addition to the ENS requirements outlined in the Migration Legislation).

-1. The Overseas Workers, at the time of an application for approval of the nomination in relation to an ENS visa, holds a TSS visa granted in connection to the Pilbara DAMA; and
+1. The Overseas Worker, at the time of an application for approval of the nomination in relation to an ENS visa (‘the ENS nomination’), holds a SID visa, a Subclass 457 visa (or a bridging visa in association with a TSS/457) visa; and

-2. The ENS nomination identifies an occupation listed above that was the subject of the most recently approved TSS visa for the Overseas Worker; and
+2. The Third Party’s ENS nomination identifies an Occupation in the Pilbara DAMA that was the subject of the most recently approved SID visa for the Overseas Worker; and

-3. The Overseas Worker has been employed on a full-time basis, in the ENS nominated occupation, in an occupation listed above, or a closely related occupation that is, within the same ANZSCO 4 digit unit group and also specified in the occupation list above; for a period of:
+3. The Overseas Worker has been employed on a full-time basis, in the ENS nominated occupation, an applicable occupation under the Pilbara DAMA, or a closely related occupation that is, also specified in the Pilbara DAMA, for a period of at least three (3) years before the ENS nomination is made;

-4. For the whole time that the Overseas Worker was employed in accordance with paragraph (3):
+4. For the whole time that the Overseas Worker was employed in accordance with paragraph c):

 Concession to the Temporary Skilled Migration Income Threshold (TSMIT)